Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The highest level of wisdom is when you not only accept but love adversity."
+> "When you have to make a choice and don't make it, that is in itself a choice."
-> — **Maxime Lagace**
+> — **William James**

 ---